LTE (telecommunication)

-In telecommunications, long-term evolution (LTE) is a standard for wireless broadband communication for mobile devices and data terminals, based on the GSM/EDGE and UMTS/HSPA standards.
+In telecommunications, long-term evolution (LTE) is a standard for wireless broadband communication for cellular mobile devices and data terminals.
+It is considered to be a "transitional" 4G technology, and is therefore also referred to as 3.95G as a step above 3G.

+LTE is based on the 2G GSM/EDGE and 3G UMTS/HSPA standards.
 It improves on those standards' capacity and speed by using a different radio interface and core network improvements.
 LTE is the upgrade path for carriers with both GSM/UMTS networks and CDMA2000 networks.
-Because LTE frequencies and bands differ from country to country, only multi-band phones can use LTE in all countries where it is supported.
+LTE has been succeeded by LTE Advanced, which is officially defined as a "true" 4G technology and also named "LTE+".

+Terminology

 The standard is developed by the 3GPP (3rd Generation Partnership Project) and is specified in its Release 8 document series, with minor enhancements described in Release 9.
-LTE is also called 3.95G and has been marketed as 4G LTE and Advanced 4G; but it does not meet the technical criteria of a 4G wireless service, as specified in the 3GPP Release 8 and 9 document series for LTE Advanced.
-The requirements were set forth by the ITU-R organisation in the IMT Advanced specification; but, because of market pressure and the significant advances that WiMAX, Evolved High Speed Packet Access, and LTE bring to the original 3G technologies, ITU later decided that LTE and the aforementioned technologies can be called 4G technologies.
+LTE is also called 3.95G and has been marketed as 4G LTE and Advanced 4G; but the original version did not meet the technical criteria of a 4G wireless service, as specified in the 3GPP Release 8 and 9 document series for LTE Advanced.
+The requirements were set forth by the ITU-R organisation in the IMT Advanced specification; but, because of market pressure and the significant advances that WiMAX, Evolved High Speed Packet Access, and LTE bring to the original 3G technologies, ITU-R later decided that LTE and the aforementioned technologies can be called 4G technologies.
 The LTE Advanced standard formally satisfies the ITU-R requirements for being considered IMT-Advanced.
 To differentiate LTE Advanced and WiMAX-Advanced from current 4G technologies, ITU has defined the latter as "True 4G".

 Overview

-LTE stands for Long-Term Evolution and is a registered trademark owned by ETSI (European Telecommunications Standards Institute) for the wireless data communications technology and a development of the GSM/UMTS standards.
+LTE stands for Long-Term Evolution and is a registered trademark owned by ETSI (European Telecommunications Standards Institute) for the wireless data communications technology and development of the GSM/UMTS standards.
 However, other nations and companies do play an active role in the LTE project.
 The goal of LTE was to increase the capacity and speed of wireless data networks using new DSP (digital signal processing) techniques and modulations that were developed around the turn of the millennium.
 A further goal was the redesign and simplification of the network architecture to an IP-based system with significantly reduced transfer latency compared with the 3G architecture.
-The LTE wireless interface is incompatible with 2G and 3G networks, so that it must be operated on a separate radio spectrum.
+The LTE wireless interface is incompatible with 2G and 3G networks so it must be operated on a separate radio spectrum.